Polo Montañez

-Polo Montañez (June 5, 1955 – November 26, 2002) was a Cuban singer and songwriter.
+Polo Montañez (5 June 1955 – 26 November 2002) was a Cuban singer and songwriter.

 Early life

-Montañez was born Fernando Borrego Linares in a Sierra del Rosario farm, known as El Brujito within the Candelaria municipality.
+Montañez was born Fernando Borrego Linares on a Sierra del Rosario farm, known as El Brujito within the Candelaria municipality.
 At an early age, Montañez undertook jobs, including operating a tractor, milking cows, producing charcoal and working as a lumberjack.
 During his leisure time, he went from house to house performing songs, and eventually played at local parties, as well as family gatherings.
 By the age of seven, he learned to play the tumbadora and the guitar.

 Career

 Montañez started to manage a group that played in touristic areas of La Cordillera de los Órganos.
-He lived in Cañada del Infierno, Casa Blanca, Finca del Cusco, a house in the touristic community of Las Terrazas.
+He lived in Cañada del Infierno, Casa Blanca, and Finca del Cusco, a house in the touristic community of Las Terrazas.
 In 1973, he wrote his first song, titled "Este Tiempo Feliz" (This Happy Moment).
 In 1994, Polo and his ensemble began performing in various tourist destinations in Las Terrazas, including Hotel Moka, Rancho Curujey, and Cafetal Buenavista.
 In 1999, he signed a contract with the French record label Lusafrica.
 The following year, he released his debut studio album, Guajiro Natural, along with its lead single, "Un Montón De Estrellas."
 Its blend of genres, distinctive style, and universal themes of love and personal experience woven with rural imagery made him immensely popular, both in his native Cuba and internationally, especially throughout Latin America.
 In Colombia, the album sold over 40,000 copies, earning both Gold and Platinum certification.
 His rising fame earned him the nickname El Guajiro Natural ("The Natural Countryman").
 In 2002, he played a concert in Holguín that drew a far larger crowd than the event planners had anticipated.